executablebooks/cli/docs/content-types/markdown.md

 Jupyter Book also supports a fancier version of markdown called **MyST Markdown**.
 This is a slightly extended flavor of Jupyter Notebook markdown.
-It allows you to include citations and cross-references, and control more complex functionality like adding content to the sidebar.
-For more information, check out {doc}`myst`.
+It allows you to include citations and cross-references, and control more complex functionality like adding content to the margin.
+For more information, check out {doc}`../content/myst`.
 ```

 ## Embedding media